 Make the right choices for you

-If you’re unsure of the ingredient in the INCI list, simply jump on the internet and do some research on reliable, unbiased cosmetic ingredient sites to find out what the ingredient is, what it does and if it’s safe for your skin and health.
+If you’re unsure of the ingredient in the INCI list, simply go to our Active Ingredient Glossary or jump on the internet and do some research on reliable, unbiased cosmetic ingredient sites to find out what the ingredient is, what it does and if it’s safe for your skin and health.
 You can then make an informed choice of whether it’s an ingredient you would like, or not like, to have in your product.